inolen/gremlin-node/README.md

 Implementation of [Gremlin](https://github.com/tinkerpop/gremlin/wiki) for node.js.
 Gremlin-node is a javascript wrapper around the Gremlin API.
 The node-java module provides the bridge between node and Java.

+NOTE: This package is compatible with TinkerPop V2.
+TinkerPop V3 is a significant change and is TBD.

 ```javascript
 var Gremlin = require('gremlin');
 var gremlin = new Gremlin({